-The policy is achieved through customer focus and a company wide commitment to continuous improvement and risk management.
+This quality policy is achieved through customer focus and a company commitment to continuous improvement and risk management.

 Management supports teamwork, employee empowerment and entrusts all personnel within the organization to comply with the company’s quality policy at all times.

-The policy is implemented at the Swanton, Vermont facility through the company’s ISO 9001 quality management system, which covers the manufacture of fixed-limit gages and tool blanks.
-The policy is also implemented through the ISO 13485 medical device quality management system, which covers its medical burr blank product lines.
+The policy is implemented at the Swanton, Vermont facility through the company’s ISO 9001quality management system, which covers the manufacture of fixed-limit gages and tool blanks.
+The policy is also implemented through the ISO 13485 medical device quality management system, which covers our medical burr blank product lines.

 Monica Greene, President and CEO

 As part of its effort to address its quality policy, Vermont Gage has invested heavily in measurement equipment.
 Its Calibration Lab is equipped with a Pratt & Whitney Labmaster 175, a Trimos Lab Concept Nano 350, a Trimos Lab Concept 300, a Mahr PLM 600-2, and a Mitutoyo RoundTest RA-120.

 Vermont Gage’s production value streams have 28 pieces of universal length measurement equipment, including a P & W Labmaster, Trimos Lab Concept 300s, Helios Supras, P&W Model Cs, and Beta Laser micrometers.
 They also have a Mahr MahrForm MMQ100, and an Abtech UF6100 for checking roundness.